browserengineering/book/book/styles.md

 ```

 I've written this to work on both HTML and layout tree, for later.

-Anyway, now we can use a Python's list expression to grab the URL of
+We can now use a Python's list expression to grab the URL of each
-each linked style sheet:
+linked style sheet:

 ``` {.python indent=4}
 def load(self, url):